The following command changes the default name to "main"

 git init --initial-branch=trunk

-Note that existing repositories are not impacted by changing the default name.
-For existing repositories, you can rename branches.
+Note that existing repositories are not impacted by changing the default initial name.

 Changing the default branch name on GitHub